 My favourite little spot has to be Lake Poaka.
 More like a pond pretending to be a lake, it’s an incredibly peaceful place to go camping and chill out for a few days, where you will more than likely have the place to yourself.

 While a four-wheel-drive vehicle isn’t always necessary, there can sometimes be muddy potholes along the way, especially in winter.
-The views over the surrounding country and Southern Alps are to die for and make all the bumps worth it.
+The views of the surrounding country and the Southern Alps are to die for and make all the bumps worth it.